AK-Saigyouji/Procedural-Cave-Generator/README.md

 Create a new empty game object, and attach the CaveGeneratorUI script.
 Insert sample modules (provided) and materials (not provided), and if using the Rock Outline style of generator, also supply rock prefabs (not provided).
 High quality materials and rock assets can be found for free on the Unity store.
 Most modules also have parameters that can be tuned to control the results.

-Run the scene, and you will see two buttons appear in the inspector: Generate New Cave and Create Prefab.
-Generating New Cave will create a new cave as a child of the generator, overwriting the current child.
+Run the scene, and you will see three buttons appear in the inspector.
+Generating Cave will create a new cave as a child of the generator, overwriting the current child.
+Save Single Map will generate a map using the current configuration of the map module and save it as an asset.
 Creating a prefab will convert the current child into a prefab and save it into your directory along with the meshes.
 This allows you to exit play mode, drag the cave into your scene, and work with it in the editor.
 It is composed entirely of core unity objects, meaning it retains no dependency on my code.
 This ensures compatibility with other tools, as well as future patches which may in principle break my code.

 There are two types of generators currently available: Three Tiered and Rock Outline.